Kaiserkrone: Nr. 1 Hut-To-Hut Tour Through the Wilder Kaiser

 Book Now

 In general, there is something for everyone in the Wilder Kaiser area, but is the Kaiserkrone hike really for you?
 How technical is the route and what do you need to prepare yourself for?
 The trails of the Kaiserkrone are generally relatively easy to navigate and certainly not as technical as the Stubaier- or Berliner Höhenweg.
-Here and there it is wise to use your hands and hold on to cables and handrails.
-The climbing and scrambling is reserved for a small section of the final stage.
+Here and there it's wise to use your hands and hold on to cables and handrails.
+The climbing and scrambling are reserved for a small section of the final stage.
 What makes the entire Kaiserkrone a challenge are the distances and the many elevation changes you encounter during the hike.
-At first, 12 kilometers (7,5 miles) of hiking does not seem that far but combine it with over 800 altimeters (2.624 feet) per day, and you have a real challenge on your hands.
+At first, 12 kilometers (7,5 miles) of hiking does not seem that far but combine it with over 800 meters of elevation gain (2.624 feet) per day, and you have a real challenge on your hands.

 If you have never done a hut-to-hut hike before, a 5-day hike can be overwhelming to begin with.
 Because mountain hiking and Austrian mountain hut culture is simply not for everyone, we recommend starting with a shorter hike.
 This way you can quietly discover if this is your type of vacation or if you prefer day hikes.
 Because the hiking trails are not very technical and you sleep in both hotels and mountain huts, the Wilder Kaiser mountain range is the ideal place to get your first mountain hiking experience with the Kaiser’s little Crown.